Essential business English meeting vocabulary exercise

 From the context, try to guess what the meaning of the words/phrases in bold are.
 Then do the quiz at the end to check if you are right.

 You'll find a copy of the meeting agenda in front of you on the table.
-As you can see, there are 7 items which we are going to discuss today.
-I updated the agenda this morning, so it should be fine.
-But if you have any other issues which you would like to talk about, please do it in the any other business part of the meeting at the end.
+It is slightly different to the one I sent you yesterday.
+As you can see, there are now 7 items on the agenda which we are going to discuss today.
+James wanted us to talk about another thing, so I updated the agenda this morning.
+If you have any other issues which you would like to talk about, please do it in the any other business part of the meeting at the end.

 There are two absentees from today's meeting, Peter Jackson can't attend today due to a prior commitment.
 He sends his apologies.
 Also Sarah Campbell can't make it, she's on holiday.
 So, John Hopkins is standing in for Sarah today.
 Does anybody have any questions?'